awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 | Client CIDR | target | target | Allow traffic from your application, your network, or the internet |
 | VPC CIDR | health check | health check | Allow health check traffic from the load balancer |

-**Recommended rules with the ip target type**
+**Recommended rules with client IP preservation disabled**
-The following are the recommended rules for the security groups for your targets when you register them by IP address\.
+The following are the recommended rules for the security groups for your targets with client IP preservation disabled\.

 |